 Associate Professor, Bioengineering, University of California - San Diego (UCSD)

-Todd completed his postdoctoral studies at MIT and Massachusetts General Hospital in neuroscience.
+Todd Coleman completed his postdoctoral studies at MIT and Massachusetts General Hospital in neuroscience.
 From 2006-2011, he was an Assistant Professor in Electrical & Computer Engineering as well as Neuroscience at the University of Illinois, Urbana-Champaign.
-At UCSD, Todd directs the Neural Interaction Laboratory and co-directs the Center for Perinatal Health within the Institute of Engineering and Medicine.
+At UCSD, Coleman directs the Neural Interaction Laboratory and co-directs the Center for Perinatal Health within the Institute of Engineering and Medicine.
 His research on the use of flexible and miniaturized electronics for human health monitoring has been featured on CNN, BBC, and the New York Times.
-Dr. Coleman is a co-inventor on over 10 patents pending and has spun out technologies from his university inventions into the private sector.
+Coleman is a co-inventor on over 10 patents pending and has spun out technologies from his university inventions into the private sector.
 He is an evaluator of technologies and funding opportunities for the Department of Defense, the National Institutes of Health, and the National Science Foundation.
-Dr. Coleman was selected as the San Diego County Engineering Council’s “Engineer of the Year” Award in 2014, and was featured as a TEDMED speaker in 2015.
+Coleman was selected as the San Diego County Engineering Council’s “Engineer of the Year” Award in 2014, and was featured as a TEDMED speaker in 2015.

 |Charlotte Decker (BSE MSE CE ’85 ’86; MBA ’91)